kevinjpickard/DemDJ/README.md

 go get <dependency>
 go mod vendor
 ```
+`go get` will add the dependency to the `go.mod` file, and `go mod vendor` will add it to the `vendor` folder.
+This is done for compatibility.

 ## Testing
 Test are run using the [Ginko Testing Framework](https://github.com/onsi/ginkgo).
 To run all tests, run: